Get To Know Rowland Hall

-- Two-thirds of our Middle School and Upper School students participate in at least one of the 16 sports offered through the school’s athletic program.
+- Two-thirds of our Middle School and Upper School students participate in at least one of the 16 sports offered through the school’s athletics program.

-- Our athletic teams have won 25 state championships and 56 region titles since 2007 under the coaching of our national and state award-winning coaches and athletic director.
+- Our teams have won 29 state championships and 64 region titles since 2007 under the coaching of our national and state award-winning coaches and athletic director.
 Each year, dozens of our individual athletes receive awards and accolades.

 NOTICE OF NONDISCRIMINATION